Pip Millett

-Pip Millett (born Georgia Willacy) is an English singer, songwriter and musician.
+Georgia Willacy, known professionally as Pip Millett, is an English singer, songwriter and musician.
+She made the song “Downright” in 2022.

-Early Life and Career Beginnings
+Early life and career beginnings

 Born in Manchester, England, Georgia Willacy was raised on the music of artists such as Joni Mitchell, John Martyn and Bobby Womack.
 After childhood years learning guitar and singing in choirs, by age 14 she had dedicated herself to the bass guitar and electric guitar.
-Later she would cite Lauryn Hill, Mitchell, and Bob Marley as her biggest influences.
+Later she would cite Lauryn Hill, Joni Mitchell, and Bob Marley as her biggest influences.

 After considering a career in fashion, she switched her focus to music while at university in London.
 After Brixton producer and DJ Joe Hertz heard a track that she'd recorded with fellow students, he featured her vocals on "Goodbye Kisses," a single from his 2017 album Night/Daze.

 Career

 2018-2020

 Independent record label and management company + FOURS issued her debut solo single "Make Me Cry", in May 2018.
 In addition to millions of Spotify streams (over 23 million as of November 2022), a video performance of the track on A COLORS SHOW released in April 2019 has been viewed over five million times.
 She followed this up with "Love The Things You Do" and later with features on the singles "Run Away" and "Get To Know You", collaborations with Dutch producers Feiertag and Moods respectively.

 While continuing her studies she released more singles into 2019, including a cover of "Try a Little Tenderness" that Warner Music distributed and that has been streamed over 10 million times on Spotify.
 After finishing her degree, she released her debut EP Do Well in June 2019, consisting of four tracks produced by Josh Crocker.

 On the strength of these releases she began touring regionally, headlining and selling out shows in London and Manchester.

 She released her second EP, the eight-track Lost In June, on 10 April 2020.
 The production team included Josh Crocker, Lester Salmins and Charlie Perry.
 Spring 2020 headline shows were postponed because of the COVID-19 pandemic, but touring picked up again the following year.
 The EP track "Heavenly Mother" has been streamed over 15 million times on Spotify as of November 2022.